Cotai Strip

-The Cotai Strip is a term coined by Las Vegas Sands Corporation regarding its building of a strip of hotel-casinos in the Cotai section of Macau, a special administrative region of the People's Republic of China.
+The Cotai Strip is an area known mostly for its hotel-casinos in the central portion of Cotai, Macau.
+The term was first coined by the Las Vegas Sands Corporation in reference to its construction of a strip.

-Cotai was the result of a major land reclamation project which joined the two islands of Coloane and Taipa and is part of the Macau government's continuous efforts to expand the region's territory.
-The reclaimed land in Cotai is to be mainly used for casino developments and Las Vegas Sands Corporation envisioned that their development of several adjacent properties would comprise an area that would resemble the Las Vegas Strip, albeit on a considerably smaller scale.
+Cotai was the result of a major land reclamation project which joined the two islands of Coloane and Taipa and forms part of the Macau government's continuous efforts to expand the region's territory.
+The reclaimed land in Cotai has been mainly used for the development of casinos.

-Over the past decade, the layout of the Cotai Strip has also slowly developed into a grid-like layout with major hotels and casinos such as Galaxy Macau, MGM Cotai, and Wynn Palace, not directly connected to the 'strip' as opposed to Las Vegas Strip with the majority of major hotels and casinos with front access to the strip.
+Over the past few decades, the layout of the Cotai Strip has also slowly developed into a grid-like layout with major hotels and casinos, not directly connected to the 'strip' as opposed to Las Vegas Strip where the majority of major hotels and casinos have front access to the strip.

 Naming

-The United States Patent and Trademark Office has granted Las Vegas Sands Corporation a trademark on the term "Cotai Strip" (Serial #78588080, Registration #4396486), however, some members of the press use the term to refer to all of the hotel-casinos in Cotai.
+The United States Patent and Trademark Office granted Sheldon Adelson's Las Vegas Sands Corporation a trademark on the term Cotai Strip.
+The name 'Cotai' was formed by combining the first letters of the islands of Coloane and Taipa.

 History

 Creation

-The Cotai Strip is a term coined by American Las Vegas Sands Corporation about its building of a strip of hotel-casinos in the Cotai section of Macau, a special administrative region of the People's Republic of China.
+The Cotai Strip is a term coined by the American company Las Vegas Sands Corporation, referring to its construction of a strip of hotel-casinos in the Cotai section of Macau, a special administrative region of the People's Republic of China.
+The Cotai Strip was built upon a 5.2 square kilometer land reclamation site in the Seac Pai Bay of the Pearl River Estuary.
+The strip joins the formerly separate islands of Taipa and Coloane.

-Galaxy Entertainment Group's Grand Waldo Hotel was the first casino to commence operations in Cotai, opening its doors in May 2006.
+The Grand Waldo Hotel, owned by Galaxy Entertainment Group, was the first casino to commence operations in Cotai, which commenced operations in May 2006.
 The construction of many other casino and hotel projects is currently underway.
-The largest and most notable property on Cotai so far is Las Vegas Sands' The Venetian Macao, which opened its doors on August 28, 2007.
-Melco Resorts & Entertainment Limited opened the City of Dreams directly across the street from The Venetian Macao on June 1, 2009.
+The largest property on Cotai is The Venetian Macao, which opened its doors on August 28, 2007.